Have you ever met anyone who has a mushroom named after them?

 We sincerely hope that the Quality Spores audience will enjoy this conversation regarding John W. Allen psilocybe cubensis as much as we did.

 Note: At any point throughout this interview when the cultivation of fungi is discussed, the authors are of course referring to the practice having taken place in laboratory settings in jurisdictions where doing so is legal.
-Similarly, at any point where the consumption of psychedelic substances is discussed, the text only refers to settings where doing so is legal.
+Similarly, at any point where the consumption of special substances is discussed, the text only refers to settings where doing so is legal.
 It’s important to remember that John W. Allen has traveled to many different countries over the course of decades.

-For more information about the legality of psilocybin-containing fungi, please see here and here.
+For more information about the legality of psilocybe-containing fungi, please see here and here.
 Other than a handful of grammatical corrections and redactions to protect the identity of third parties, our correspondence with John is proudly published here in full.

 Did John W. Allen Really Discover the Pink Buffalo, Burma, and Cambodian Strains?